avnascimento/snowflake-to-bq-data-transfer-tool/docs/DOCUMENTATION.md

 # 1. Architecture

-The diagram below shows the high-level architecture of data transfer from Snowflake to BigQuery via GCS.
+The diagram below shows the high-level architecture of data transfer from Snowflake to BigQuery via GCS(or S3).
 This migration involves schema translation and table creation in BigQuery.
 Currently, it only takes care of bulk/batch load transfer.
 The details of each step are mentioned
 below:

 * The table schema can be extracted from Snowflake using JDBC.
 * A schema translator is used to convert the Snowflake schema to the BigQuery schema.
-* Data is loaded from Snowflake to GCS in a staging bucket.
+* Data is loaded from Snowflake to a staging bucket—GCS if Snowflake is on GCP and S3 if Snowflake is on AWS.
 * A table is created in BigQuery using the translated schema.
 * The data is loaded from GCS to the newly created table in BigQuery.